richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 assigned to the "Historic" level.
 (Purists have suggested that the word should be "Historical"; however, at this point the use of "Historic" is historical.)

-Note: Standards track specifications normally must not depend on other standards track specifications which are at a lower maturity level or on non standards track specifications other than referenced specifications from other standards bodies.
-(See {{sec7}}.)

 # Best Current Practice (BCP) RFCs {#sec5}